(New tips are continually added to these pages. Check back in a few months' time for more)

 Specific Heat Capacity

-An object that has a higher specific heat capacity C will therefore be more difficult to heat up than an object with lower specific heat capacity (if both have the same mass M).
+An object that has a lower heat capacity C will be more easily heated up

 Tip 2: